haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Stand Against the Tide.
 When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.
 Uncanny Dodge.
 When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 38

 Rogue Class Features
 As a rogue, you have the following class features.